Marceillo/mindfulness/README.md

 ### Target Audiences: <a name="target-audience"></a>

 - Users looking to improve their quality of life.
-- Users who are looking to look within themselves.
+- Users who are looking within themselves.
 - User who wants to live life to the best of their ability.

 ## Planning stage - How I will achieve this: <a name="how-i-will-achieve-this"></a>